Skip to content

 Exhibited as part of Stick Mob’s Portals exhibition at Watch This Space Gallery, Mparntwe-Alice Springs.

 In the world of Stick Mob, portals are not ‘merely’ physical gateways or representations of thresholds.
 They are dynamic, material entities—sites where reality is continually remade through the specificities of place, story, and relations.
-Specifically, for Stick Mob, portals are a mix of cultural, quantum, sci-fi, and everyday stories that open up time, space and matter as existing separately to each other.
+Specifically, for Stick Mob, portals are a mix of cultural, quantum, sci-fi, and everyday material stories that open up time, space and matter as inseparable to each other.

-In these extra-ordinary zones, identities shift, time folds in on itself, and matter is far from inert—refusing to sit quietly, awaiting correction or classification.
+In these extra-ordinary zones, identities shift, time is non-linear, and matter is far from inert—refusing to sit still, awaiting correction or classification.

-Pigeonhole Portal is a gathering of animate and inanimate entities, summoned by delia to question organisational clarity and effect.
+Pigeonhole Portal is a gathering of animate and inanimate entities, summoned by myself and delia to requestion organisational clarity and effect as information is passed and shaped through pigeon holes.

-With deepest thanks to Mark, who believes beyond measure, and to Robyn Ellis—the finest carpenter, friend, and exhibition installer one could hope for.
+With deepest thanks to Mark, who believes beyond measure, and to Robyn Ellis—the finest carpenter, friend, and exhibition installer one could wish for.

 ‘Pigeonhole Portal’, exhibited as part of Stick Mob’s ‘Portals’ exhibition at Watch This Space Gallery, Mparntwe-Alice Springs.